khoaphungnguyen/distributed-logger/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Run `docker-compose up --build`
+3. Run `docker-compose up --build` to
+4. Run `docker-compose up --build`  to clean up re

 ## Project Structure